keninmuchui/portfolio/READme.md

 # My Portfolio Website

 ## Author:
-Ncunge Kenin Muchui
+This Portfolio website is made by Ncunge Kenin Muchui

 ## Screenshots

 ## Description
-This website lets you know me better.
+This website lets you know me better

 #### Live link

 ## Project setup
+-Run on any web browser
 ## BDD

 ## Technologies Used